Skip to Content

 • EntryTokenRegistry: MineCore and Furnace emit EntryTokenRegistrySet independently.

-• Planned events (not yet declared): MarketLockRetargeted and MarketLockAbsorbed are reserved names for future MineMarket lock retargeting/absorption functionality.
-They are not currently declared in src/lib/Events.sol, not emitted by any contract, not present in shipped ABIs, and not indexed by the subgraph.
-No indexer or frontend action is needed until the corresponding contract logic ships.
-When these events do ship, they must be added to Events.sol, exported in the ABI, and wired into subgraph handlers; track in the MineMarket implementation checklist.
+• Reserved event names (not declared in v1.0.0): MarketLockRetargeted and MarketLockAbsorbed are reserved names for MineMarket lock retargeting/absorption functionality.
+They are not declared in src/lib/Events.sol, not emitted by any contract, not present in shipped ABIs, and not indexed by the subgraph.
+No indexer or application action is required in v1.0.0.

 • Protocol wiring singleton: Protocol.mineCore, Protocol.marketRouter, Protocol.furnace, and Protocol.shareholderRoyalties represent the latest observed current wiring inside the indexed event surface, not one-time seeds.
 Canonical update receipts are MineCore.FurnaceChanged, VeClaimNFT.FurnaceChanged, VeClaimNFT.MineMarketChanged, Furnace.MineCoreChanged, Furnace.MineMarketChanged, Furnace.ShareholderRoyaltiesChanged, and ShareholderRoyalties.ShareholderWiringSet.
 Note: DelegationHub, ClaimAllHelper, DexAdapter, ClaimToken, AgentLens, FurnaceQuoter, and MineCoreQuoter have no wiring-update events indexed (DexAdapter, ClaimToken, FurnaceQuoter, MineCoreQuoter, and AgentLens are not subgraph datasources at all).